Find Trade Colleges

 Of the 113 students majoring in engineering tech at USU, 82% are male and 18% are female.

 The in-demand bachelor’s degree programs at Metropolitan State University of Denver helped the school earn the #4 place on this year’s ranking of the most popular engineering technologies schools in the Rocky Mountains Region .
-Located in the large city of Denver, MSU Denver is a public school with a large student population.
+Located in the large city of Denver, MSU Denver is a public college with a fairly large student population.

 About 14% of the students majoring in engineering tech at the school are women while 86% are male.